I didn’t talk about it for 20 years. And now I can’t shut up about it!

 …in the space of a week…several amazing things happened.

 1.)
-I was released from having to serve on another high-profile trial — the biggest NM has even seen (what were the odds?) — the police shooting of homeless and mentally ill James Boyd in the foothills of Albuquerque.
+I was released from having to serve on another high-profile trial — the biggest NM has ever seen (what were the odds?) — the police shooting of homeless and mentally ill James Boyd in the foothills of Albuquerque.
+(Click here to read a FAQ about my jury duty history.)

 2.)
 I “came out” on Facebook as having served on the Menendez trial.